clairebearz32bit/XkcdApp/README.md

 - [ ] Increased comic information.
 - [ ] Create shortcuts and useful menu bar.
 - [ ] Cross platform executable.
+- [ ] Get comic by the date it was published.